-It’s Back to School season in the Chicago suburbs, which means we parents have a little more breathing room during the day… that is, until we walk into our child’s bedroom and find an explosion of papers, clothes, books, and more!
+It’s Back to School season, which means we parents have a little more breathing room during the day… that is, until we walk into our child’s bedroom and find an explosion of papers, clothes, books, and more!

 Getting organized isn’t just for your pantry, bathroom, or home office — your child’s bedroom can benefit, too.
 Of course, expecting their room to look clean all the time probably isn’t realistic (at least not in my house!), but thoughtful systems of organization can boost their clarity of mind, save time for everyone, increase productivity, create less stressful mornings and evenings, and even make play-time more enjoyable.

 Today I’m sharing my 9 favorite tips for organizing a child’s bedroom with school success and household happiness in mind.
-We’re still only a few weeks into the school year, so now that all the papers, books and schedules are in, it’s the perfect time to get started.
+We have a few weeks before the school bell rings, so now is the perfect time to get started organizing.

 Tip 1: Decide what is and isn’t working in the room